dell/csm-docs/content/v3/csidriver/installation/test/powermax.md

 Use this procedure to consume existing volumes with static provisioning.

-1. Open your Unisphere for PowerMax, and take a note of volume-id.
+1. Open your Unisphere for Powermax, and take a note of volume-id.
 2. Create PersistentVolume and use this volume-id as a volumeHandle in the manifest.
 Modify other parameters according to your needs.
 3. In the following example, storage class is assumed as 'powermax', cluster prefix as 'ABC' and volume's internal name as '00001', array ID as '000000000001', volume ID as '1abc23456'.
 The volume-handle should be in the format of `csi`-`clusterPrefix`-`volumeNamePrefix`-`id`-`arrayID`-`volumeID`.